What Is CRM Data Enrichment?

 If you sell a Salesforce integration, you need to know who uses Salesforce.
 If you compete with HubSpot, you need to know who's running it.
 Technographic data turns cold outreach into informed conversations because you're talking about tools they actually use.

-Contact enrichment adds person-level data to your records.
-This includes job titles, seniority level, department, direct phone numbers, verified email addresses, and LinkedIn profiles.
+Customer data enrichment at the contact level adds job titles, seniority, direct phone numbers, and verified emails.
 Contact enrichment makes sure you're reaching the right person with accurate information.

 A generic email address doesn't tell you if you're talking to a VP or an intern.
 Job title and seniority do.
 Contact enrichment removes the guesswork and gets your reps to decision makers faster.